lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 - set your username and password
 - finish the OS installation
 - when the installation finishes, you should accept the prompt to reboot the machine.
-- when the vm boots, log in with you username and password you set.
+- when the vm boots, log in with the username and password you set.

 ***network debugging***